Protocol

 add_to_queue

-Add a post to the next open queue slot for a brand.
+Add a post to the next open recurring queue slot for a brand.
 Returns the resolved scheduled_at.
 Requires the brand to have at least one slot in get_queue_schedule.
+Use this when the user says 'add to queue', 'queue this', or wants the post spread out without naming a specific time.
+If they pick a specific date/time use schedule_post; for evergreen recurring posts use add_to_autolist.

 input schema